-Justine Damond Called 911 To Report Possible Sex Assault Before Cop Killed Her
+Justine Damond Called 911 To Report Hearing Possible Sex Assault Before Cop Killed Her

 Officers Matthew Harrity, 25, and Mohamed Noor, 31, arrived at the scene, and Damond was unarmed and in her pajamas when Noor fatally shot her through the driver’s side window.

-In an interview with Minnesota’s Bureau of Criminal Apprehension, Harrity said the officers drove down an alley by Damond’s home with their squad lights off.
+In an interview with Minnesota’s Bureau of Criminal Apprehension (BCA), Harrity said the officers drove down an alley by Damond’s home with their squad lights off.
 Harrity was then “startled by a loud sound” near the car and Noor fired his gun, hitting Damond.

+Harrity’s lawyer Fred Bruno suggested that the officers might have been concerned about a possible ambush, but Damond’s family’s lawyer criticized his comments as “disinformation” that “doesn’t have any basis in fact.”

+Noor has declined to offer his own account of the incident, but Minneapolis Mayor Betsy Hodges on Monday urged him to speak out.
+Minnesota Gov. (D) Mark Dayton said that, while Noor “has constitutional rights” to remain silent, investigators in the case have been “stymied by a lack of information.”

+“We’ve lost the dearest of people and we’re desperate for information,” he said at a press conference.
+“Piecing together Justine’s last moments before the homicide would be a small comfort as we grieve this tragedy.”

 On Sunday, the Minneapolis Police Department confirmed that neither officer had his body camera turned on.
+Investigators are now instead seeking any possible civilian footage of the shooting.

 It’s unclear if MPD looked into Damond’s concerns about a possible sexual assault.
 The investigation is ongoing.